brandenge/basic-express-server/README.md

 - GET : `/` - root.
 - GET : `/person` - checks the query string for a name property, returns a json object with a name property and the name.
+- GET : `/bad-route-error-string` - calls next with an error string.
+Used to test the validator.
+- GET : `/bad-route-error-object` - throws a new error object.
+Used to test the validator.
 - GET : `*` - catch-all route which always responds with a 404 Not Found error.

 #### Tests